sublimetext-io/docs.sublimetext.io/docs/reference/package-control/repository.md

 ### Package metadata without `details`

-Package metadata are resolved using `details`, where each field can be overridden by explicitly set values.
+Package metadata is resolved using `details`, where each field can be overridden by explicitly set values.
 If `details` is absent, each release must specify a [base][] URL, or a [url][].